stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * There is no mechanism to terminate the application other than the dodgy timer or force-quitting the process.

-* The existing render loop mixes up the following:
+* The existing render loop is cumbersome and mixes unrelated activities (rendering, animation, event polling).
-    * The Vulkan rendering process
-    * The application logic to update the rotation
-    * The loop control logic

 In this chapter these issues are addressed by the introduction of the following: